An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

-If all the elements have the same lengths and diffusion coefficients, the unitaries corresponding to the internal unique element are obtained as:
+If all the elements have the same lengths and diffusion coefficients, the unitaries corresponding to the internal identical non-interacting element are obtained as:

+Note that for this simple example, the adjacent elements are also concatenated into an identical non-interacting element group for $X^{\mathrm{idn}}_2$ and $X^{\mathrm{idn}}_3$ circuits.
 If the boundary elements are combined similarly, the number of unitaries required to represent the global stiffness matrix is $8$ plus one additional unitary to make the number of unknowns $2^n$ for QC representation.

+Figure~\mbox{\ref{fig:linear_concatenated_circuit_element_depths}}b shows the total circuit depth (without transpilation) of the concatenated unitaries corresponding to the internal elements with increasing number of qubits, when all quadratic elements have same lengths and diffusivity coefficients.
+The circuit depth approaches $0.5 N$ for $X^{\mathrm{idn}}_{3}$ unitary and $2.5 N$ for $X^{\mathrm{idn}}_{2}$ unitary, which is expected as these circuits are made from $X_{(\cdot)}$ circuits.
+While for other concatenated unitaries, the circuit depth approaches $1.2N$ for $\Tilde{X}^{\mathrm{idn}}_{2}$ unitary and $0.25N$ for $\Tilde{X}^{\mathrm{idn}}_{4}$ unitary.

+To summarize the proposed method, the number of unitaries required to decompose the stiffness matrix for linear elements discretization is $n_{\mathrm{el}}^{\mathrm{idn}} + 1$, with $n_{\mathrm{el}}^{\mathrm{idn}}$ denoting the number of identical non-interacting element groups as defined in Sec.~\mbox{\ref{sec:reduction_unitaries}}.
+For quadratic elements, the number of unitaries required is $3 n_{\mathrm{el}}^{\mathrm{idn}} + 1$.
+We compare the number of unitaries required to decompose the stiffness matrix for the proposed method and the decomposition used in Ref.~\mbox{\cite{trahan2023variational}} in terms of matrix size $(N)$ for two extreme cases in Table~\mbox{\ref{tab:matrix_decomposition_comparison}}.
+The proposed approach has constant unitaries in the homogeneous case, albeit with an exponential increase in the circuit depth which is a limitation for NISQ devices, as discussed earlier.

+Multi-dimensional problems are expected to scale similarly to the one-dimensional problems.
+The number of unitaries in the proposed approach is upper bounded by $M^e \times n^{\mathrm{idn}}_{\mathrm{el}}$, where $M^e$ is upper bounded by the number of unique entries in the element stiffness matrix.
+For $d$ dimensional steady-state diffusion problem, the size of the element stiffness matrix is $2^d \times 2^d$ for linear elements and $3^d \times 3^d$ for quadratic elements.
+Since the element stiffness matrices are symmetric, $M^e$ is bounded by $2^{d}(2^d+1)/2$ for linear elements and $3^{d}(3^d+1)/2$ for quadratic elements.
+Notably, the ratio of degrees of freedom to the number of elements would be greater than $1$ for higher dimensional problems.
+However, it might not be large enough to counter the increase in $M^e$.
+Hence, the scaling of the number of unitaries for a completely heterogeneous problem would still be of $\mathcal{O}(N)$ for higher-dimensional problems.